Travis d'Arnaud Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the most home runs in baseball (242 total, 1.5 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (243 total, 1.5 per game).

-- In his most recent appearance on Saturday, Sept.
-16, the righty went two innings against the Milwaukee Brewers, allowing three earned runs while surrendering five hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed five innings, allowing one earned run while giving up three hits.

-- The 31-year-old has an ERA of 5.55, with 6.8 strikeouts per nine innings, in 29 games this season.
-Opposing hitters have a .297 batting average against him.
+- The 24-year-old has an ERA of 6.00, with 4.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.